Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: Continuing with Learning Solidity vids and exercises

-**Thoughts**: Working through several exercises to be confident before ...
+**Thoughts**: Working through several exercises to be confident before moving on